Could A Climate Megaproject Cloud Chiles Unparalleled Views Of Universe? - UrduPoint

 Could A Climate Megaproject Cloud Chile's Unparalleled Views Of Universe?

-Paranal, (APP - UrduPoint / Pakistan Point News - 11th Feb, 2025) As night falls on the Atacama desert in northern Chile four giant telescopes turn their gaze towards the star-strewn heavens.
+Paranal, (APP - UrduPoint / Pakistan Point News - 12th Feb, 2025) As night falls on the Atacama desert in northern Chile, four giant telescopes turn their gaze towards the star-strewn heavens.

 The driest place on Earth is the best place to observe the universe, with darkness offering dazzling spectacles of cosmic wonder.